 Q: What should I bring to my meeting with a lawyer?

 You should provide a lawyer with any documents that might be relevant to your case.
 Police reports, for example, contain eyewitness information and details about the conditions surrounding auto accidents.
-Copies of medical reports and bills from doctors and hospitals will help demonstrate the extent and nature of your injuries.
-Information about the insurer of the person who caused your injury is extremely helpful, as are any photographs you have of the accident scene, your property damage, and your injuries.
+Copies of medical reports, fire department records, ambulance records, and bills from doctors and hospitals will help demonstrate the extent and nature of your injuries.

-The more information you are able to give your lawyer, the easier it will be for him or her to determine if your claim will be successful.
-If you haven't collected any documents at the time of your first meeting, however, don't worry; your lawyer will be able to obtain them during investigation of your claim.
+The more information you are able to give your lawyer, the easier it will be for them to determine if your claim will be successful.
+If you haven't collected any documents at the time of your first meeting, your lawyer will be able to obtain them during the investigation of your case.

 Get Legal Help with Your Case Involving a Pedestrian Accident

-Being involved in any accident is a jarring experience, but if you're a pedestrian, the experience can be even more devastating.
-It's almost always a good idea to speak to an experienced car accident attorney in a pedestrian accident case because there will usually be some questions related to fault and comparative negligence.
-Expert witnesses may need to be retained to reconstruct the accident factors, and help determine responsibility for the accident.
+Being involved in any accident is a jarring experience.
+If you're a pedestrian, the experience can be even more devastating.
+It's recommended to speak to an experienced car accident attorney in a pedestrian accident case because there will usually be some questions related to fault and comparative negligence.
+Expert witnesses may need to be used to reconstruct the accident factors and help determine responsibility for the accident.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help